Praneetha29/Chainlink_DesignVue/README.md

 ![Capture](https://github.com/Praneetha29/ETHIndia/blob/main/public/capture.jpeg)

-# EthInk
+# DesignVue
 ---

-Welcome to `EthInk` – the nexus where innovation meets tradition in the realm of digital artistry.
+Welcome to `DesignVue` – the nexus where innovation meets tradition in the realm of digital artistry.
 Born at the crossroads of art and technology, EthInk is an avant-garde NFT marketplace that transcends boundaries, redefining the artistic experience for creators and collectors alike.

 --------